TL;DR

 SWE-bench Verified is a benchmark of 500 human-validated real GitHub issues that tests whether a model can produce a patch which passes the project's own test suite.
 It is the benchmark labs cite most often when announcing a new flagship.
 The public leaderboard in April 2026 puts Claude Opus 4.7 at 87.6% (released April 16, 2026, per Anthropic) and Gemini 3.1 Pro at 80.6% (per the Google DeepMind model card).
 OpenAI's reasoning models cluster in the high 70s to low 80s in publicly reported figures.
 Sonnet-class models from Anthropic land within a few points of Opus at roughly one-fifth the price - the most interesting price-performance crossover on the board.
 SWE-bench.com is the canonical leaderboard.

 Aider Polyglot tells a different story.
 It runs 225 Exercism exercises across six languages and rewards models that can edit existing code without breaking it - a closer analog to actual day-job work than synthetic completion tests.
 The aider.chat leaderboard at the time of writing has OpenAI's o-series reasoning models at the top of the public scores, with the broader frontier (GPT-5, Claude Opus, Gemini Pro) clustering close behind.
 DeepSeek V3 is the strongest open-weights result on the board.
 LiveCodeBench, the third benchmark worth tracking, leans on competitive-programming tasks where pattern matching pays off; Gemini Pro and the latest DeepSeek reasoning model trade the top spot.
-The picture across all three boards is consistent: no single model leads everywhere, and the gap between proprietary and open-weights has narrowed faster than I expected this time last year.
+Across all three boards, no single model leads everywhere and the proprietary vs open-weights gap has narrowed.

 Coding-model pricing (per million tokens, April 2026)